Organizing Your Images

 - Use a convention that allows unique names if you take over 10,000 pictures or you buy a new camera.

-- FastStone is great for this step because it has a powerful "rename during download" feature.
+- FastStone and Lightroom are great for this step because they have a powerful "rename during download" features.

-- Click for screen shots of using FastStone download and rename and Suggestions for Naming from the long version.
+- (Even if you don't use FastStone, skim this link because it shows examples of several naming conventions, one of which might work for you.)
+Click for screen shots of using FastStone download and rename and Suggestions for Naming from the long version.

 -